VariantEffect/MaveDB/README.md

 then you can skip this setup and start below.

  MaveDB was developed with to target python 3.4, but should be compatible with any python 3 install.
 Python 2 is not supported.
-Once .
 Running MaveDB requires the following software:
  - [Python 3](https://www.python.org/downloads/)
  - [Mercurial](https://www.mercurial-scm.org/) (required to install the [metapub](http://bitbucket.org/afrubin/metapub) python package)